pwmt/libzathura/doc/installation.rst

 Since libzathura packages are available for many distributions it is recommended to use them by installing them with your prefered package manager.
-Otherwise you can grab the latest version of the source code from our website and build it by
+Otherwise you can get the latest version of the source code from our website and build it by
-hand:
+manually:

 .. code-block:: sh

   tar xfv libzathura-<version>.tar.gz
   cd libzathura-<version>
-  make
+  mkdir -p build && cd build
+  meson ..
-  make install
+  ninja install

 Developer version
 -----------------

-If you are interested in testing the very latest versions with all its new features, that we are working on, type in the following commands:
+If you are interested in testing the very latest versions with all its new features that we are working on, type in the following commands:

 .. code-block:: sh

   git clone git://pwmt.org/libzathura.git
   cd libzathura
-  git checkout --track -b develop origin/develop make make install
+  git checkout --track -b develop origin/develop mkdir -p build && cd build meson .. ninja install

 For the installation of a file type plugin check the :ref:`plugins` section.